 For guidance on the Presentation of Dissertations for the Master of Science (MSc) by Research and the Master of Enterprise (MEnt), candidates must consult the ‘Presentation of Dissertations: Master of Science (MSc) by Research & Master of Enterprise (MEnt)’.

-If any part of what follows is not clear, or if anything in particular is not covered, please contact the appropriate Faculty/School Graduate Office for advice before submitting the electronic version of the thesis.
+If any part of what follows is not clear, or if anything in particular is not covered, please contact the appropriate Faculty/School Graduate Office for advice before submitting the thesis.

 This document can be provided in a range of alternative formats (e.g. large print) on request from the appropriate Faculty/School Graduate Office.